Location & Directions

 The area offers many camping opportunities in dedicated camping grounds as well as in the wild.
 Premium spots may be taken but there are plenty of options.

 The riding season at Glade Park is short, but sweet.
 Higher elevation makes it a perfect escape from the heat of the summer.
 Typically Turkey Flats trail is dry enough to ride for several month in summer and fall.
 If it recently rained then give it a week or so to become ride-able again.
 The mud is not too sticky but it is in abundance.

-Showers and thunderstorms likely.
-High 57F.
-Winds NE at 5 to 10 mph.
-Chance of rain 80%.
+Sunshine and clouds mixed.
+High 29F.
+Winds WSW at 5 to 10 mph.